wlav/cppyy/doc/source/features.rst

   Since these CPython-like objects need to be created and tracked (this all happens through ``cpyext``) this interface is not particularly fast.

-* **static data members**: Are represented as python property objects on the class and the meta-class.
-  Both read and write access is as expected.

 * **static methods**: Are represented as python's ``staticmethod`` objects and can be called both from the class as well as from instances.